Showing posts with label Jesus uses his priests. Show all posts

 There has probably always been some sexual misbehavior since the turning of the first human beings away from God.
 More seriously, there has probably always been the risk of sexual abuse of children within the family circle - by a parent or relative or family friend - due to psychological trouble and emotional immaturity in adults close to children.
 Also well documented is the risk and occurrence of abuse of women by their husbands or by their parents, and other causes of distress.

 Unfortunately, the sexual abuse of children is such pure evil that until our times people could simply not believe that such things could possibly be happening.
-It is a fact that when a child tried to tell its mother that it has been harmed by the father or uncle or someone else, that all too often the mother just could not believe it, and the child remained isolated.
+It is a fact that when a child tried to tell its mother that it has been harmed by the father or uncle or someone else, all too often the mother just could not believe it, and the child remained isolated.

 Until the 1990's not enough was understood about the condition of adults who molest young children; so it was simply seen as a "sin" about which the "sinner" could be expected to feel sorry, repent, and never do it again.
 What social science research finally discovered is two things.
 First, that the pedophile who abuses small children has a pathological condition by virtue of which he or she is incapable of realizing the harm they are doing or to stop or "repent".
 Second, and much more important, the sexual abuse of a child is a very serious crime because of the profound harm done to the child.